Accident Compensation Claims and Payouts – Your Guide.

 How is your accident compensation claim payout calculated?

-Using a work injury accident compensation payout as an example, here’s a basic overview:
+Using a work injury accident compensation payout as an example, here’s a clear breakdown of the calculation process:

 Finally, if your WPI is greater than 15% and your employer’s negligence caused your accident, you might also be entitled to an additional lump sum payment – this is called work injury damages.
 For detailed information on work injury damages, read our workers compensation payout guide.